 Everything the U.S. economy produces is measured by GDP.
 When the GDP growth rate turns negative, the economy enters a recession.

 The most important part of the economy is consumer spending.
-The other three components are business and government spending, and net exports.
+The other three components are business expenditures, government spending, and net exports.

 Supply and Demand

 If inflation occurs in assets, such as housing or stocks, it's called an asset bubble.

 Fiscal policy is the $4 trillion federal budget.
 All the revenue ultimately comes from taxes on your income, so it is important for you to know how it is spent.
-Fiscal policy can stimulate, guide or depress the economy, but only business can create economic growth.
+Fiscal policy can stimulate, guide, or depress the economy, but only business can create economic growth.

 The president starts the budgetary process each year, but only Congress has the government spending authority.
-For example, President Obama's Economic Stimulus Package was his idea, but Congress approved it.
+For example, President Obama's economic stimulus package was his idea, but Congress approved it.